 The statement must be available to all prospective purchasers for inspection.

-this part sets out by-laws covering the mandatory matters referred to in Schedules 3 and 4 Community Land Development Act 1989.
+Part 3 - Mandatory matters page provides information on by-laws covering the mandatory matters referred to in Schedule 2 Community Land Development Act 2021.

-a management statement may include a separate schedule of by-laws included at the request of a public authority.
+Part 5 - Public authority by-laws page provides information on how to complete a management statement and that it may include a separate schedule of by-laws included at the request of a public authority.

 All NSW legislation can be accessed at www.legislation.nsw.gov.au/